GSA-TTS/tts.gsa.gov/pages/jointts/positions/Senior-software-eng-15-Oct24.md

 # Make sure to leave the | on the first line.
 Begin your text by returning to the next line and
 # indenting once.
 role_summary: |
-Several business units within TTS are hiring for this role including: 10X, Data.gov, Login.gov, and Public Benefits Studio.
+  Several business units within TTS are hiring for this role including 10X, Data.gov, Login.gov, and Public Benefits Studio.
 Software Engineers are crucial to TTS significantly improving our products, platforms, and services.
 This is an opportunity to make a huge difference in the lives of the public and other federal agencies.
 This page contains a high-level summary of the roles we are trying to fill.

 # Make sure to leave the | on the first line.
 Begin your text by returning to the next line and
 # indenting once.
 qualifications: |
-BASIC REQUIREMENTS: Have IT-related experience demonstrating EACH of the four competencies listed below Attention to Detail - This skill is generally demonstrated by assignments where the applicant keeps abreast of latest technology, information, research, etc., to maintain knowledge in field of expertise (for example, reads trade journals, participates in professional/technical associations, maintains credentials).
+  BASIC REQUIREMENTS Have IT-related experience demonstrating EACH of the four competencies listed below Attention to Detail - This skill is generally demonstrated by assignments where the applicant keeps abreast of latest technology, information, research, etc., to maintain knowledge in field of expertise (for example, reads trade journals, participates in professional/technical associations, maintains credentials).
   Customer Service - This skill is generally demonstrated by assignments where the applicant promotes or develops and maintains good working relationships with key individuals or groups.
   Oral Communication - This skill is generally demonstrated by assignments where the applicant serves on panels, committees, or task forces as a representative for the organization on technical or professional issues.